albertparedandan/searchEngine/README.md

 ## How to compile
 1. cd to project directory
+2. create a directory called "classes"
-2. move all .jar files, htmlparser files to lib directory
+3. move all .jar files, htmlparser files to lib directory
-3. move Porter.java files to IRUtilies folder
+4. move Porter.java files to IRUtilies folder
-4. compile the .java files to classes directory
+5. compile the .java files to classes directory

 `javac -d classes src/StopStem.java`